What is Scalp Folliculitis?

 When folliculitis occurs in the scalp it can result in permanent hair loss unless treated appropriately.
 If left untreated, these bumps can form scars which can cause permanent damage to the hair follicle and hair will cease to grow.
 The condition can be caused by a number of factors including an overabundance of oil on the scalp, bacteria, or staphylococcus aureus, but if you notice the condition early enough and commence treatment the prognosis is good and permanent hair loss should not occur.

-At Home Treatment for Scalp Folliculitis
+At-Home Treatment for Scalp Folliculitis

 Mild/moderate Scalp Folliculitis can be treated with an array of at-home treatments.
 These include:

 Ideal if your scalp folliculitis is present around the hairline, washing with an antibacterial soap twice a day and gently drying with a clean town is a good way to reduce the likelihood of the infection spreading.
 Ensure you wash with lukewarm water as hot water can cause further irritation.
+Antidandruff shampoos containing antifungal agents such as ketoconazole or ciclopirox can sometimes also be helpful.

 Soothing Creams and Antibacterial Ointments

 Using Cortisone cream on the affected area can help to soothe inflammation and itch of scalp folliculitis.
 To help target the bacteria, topical antibiotic ointments are ideal and are easily available at pharmacies and supermarkets.
+Using a warm compress on the affected area is also a good way to relieve discomfort and assist with draining any pus from sores.

-Due to Scalp Folliculitis being a bacterial based infection, good scalp hygiene is essential in preventing it’s spread and recurring flare-ups.
-Washing hats, headscarves and other garments which come in regular contact with your scalp will limit your chance of the infection returning.
+Due to Scalp Folliculitis being a bacterial-based infection, good scalp hygiene is essential in preventing its spread and recurring flare-ups.
+Washing hats, headscarves, and other garments which come in regular contact with your scalp will limit your chance of the infection returning.
 Once the infection has subsided, it is essential to wash your scalp regularly to prevent the build-up of products and oils which can commonly irritate hair follicles.

-If you are having on-going, recurring flare-ups, it is important to seek medical advice to avoid scarring and permanent hair loss.
+If you are having ongoing, recurring flare-ups, it is important to seek medical advice to avoid scarring and permanent hair loss.
 Booking an appointment with our hair loss experts will help you to treat and maintain your scalp health.